EdwinWenink/archive_fever/content/posts/42-Vim_Notetaking.md

 	- e.g. use timestaming and write a function to search timeframes
 * Write a function for quickly adding a new note
 - Think more about my folder organization
+    * UPDATE 15/4/2020: I opted for a stricter Zettelkasten approach and now use a single directory.
+This forces you to rely on proper searching tools and manual interlinking, following the Zettelkasten principles.
+Additionally, this really simplifies writing your own tools, for example for managing backlinks, because you do not have to worry about paths but only about filenames.
+Additionally, not relying on paths in your links makes the link robuster, e.g. they do not break when you rename some directory.
+I do have to mention that this was never an issue with Vim alone, because Vim's `gF` can move to parent en sibling directories as well.
+I would like my markdown links to be strictly correct though, so that they would also automatically work when I publish my notes as a website or preview them in Github (where I store them).

 If I work any of these out you can expect a new blogpost about that.